scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

-it seems appropriate to develop a series of methods that allow retailers to offer consumers attractive and cost-effective shopping baskets, as well as to propose consumers tools to create smart personalized weekly shopping lists based on historical purchases, known preferences and specials available in local stores.
+it seems appropriate to develop a series of methods that allow retailers to offer consumers attractive and cost-effective shopping baskets, as well as to propose consumers tools to create smart personalized weekly shopping lists based on historical purchases, known preferences, and specials available in local stores.

 A grocery list is an integral part of the shopping experience for many consumers.
 The lists serve, for example, as a reminder, a budgeting tool,